laminas/laminas-i18n/docs/book/view-helpers/country-code-data-list.md

 #### 1. A Custom Factory for the Helper

-In order to inject the list into the helper, you can setup a factory that replaces the view helpers default factory:
+In order to inject the list into the helper, you can set up a factory that replaces the view helpers default factory.

+Create a file for the factory e.g. `module/MyModule/src/Factory/MyCountryDataListFactory.php` with the following contents:

 ```php
 namespace MyNameSpace;